[All information correct at the time of writing. For the most up-to-date information on travel to the USA, please visit our Help Centre.]

 As mentioned above, I was able to once again use the VeriFLY app to upload my proof of vaccination.
 However, to reiterate for the purposes of this article, unvaccinated travellers are not currently permitted entry into the USA, except under special, pre-authorised circumstances.

 UK's Passenger Locator Form

 England’s Passenger Locator Form (PLF) is no longer in use, and there is no requirement to fill this out before returning to the UK.

 Day 2 Test

 I booked my day 2 test with Qured at the same time as my pre-departure test and it arrived the day I landed back in the UK.
-I was able to take a lateral flow test at the time of travel, which followed the same process as my pre-departure test, but without the video consult.
-As of 30th November 2021, it’s now mandatory that day 2 tests must be PCR, and travellers will need to self-isolate until they get a negative result.
-Fortunately, Flight Centre offers a unique 10% discount code when using Qured – available from your Travel Consultant.
+Despite being double-jabbed, at the time of travel I had to take a lateral flow test for my return to the UK, which followed the same process as my pre-departure test, but without the video consult.
+As of 11th February 2022, travellers no longer need to take a day 2 test on their return to the UK.
+If you'd like to arrange a test for peace of mind or work purposes, Flight Centre offers a unique 10% discount code when using Qured – available from your Travel Consultant.

 View from the High Line, NYC - (image: Alexandra Cronin)

 Rules for Children